 LSU would win that game against Conrad’s UL-Lafayette team in 2013 and eventually advance to the College World Series.
 Andrew Stevenson would put that disappointing .193 freshman season of 2013 behind him, sort of.
 He used it for motivation and to work even harder, and after the College World Series he joined up with his summer college wood-bat team in the Northwoods League which happens to be same league where Max Scherzer, Mark Melancon, and Jordan Zimmermann all played summer ball as well as Curtis Granderson and dozens of other former MLB players.
 Stevenson once again righted himself.
 He was one of the youngest players on his team in the Northwoods.
 Stevenson would lead his summer team offensively in 2013 as he batted .345.

-In his sophomore season at LSU, he had a great season and was named to the Watch List for the Gregg Olson Award as the breakout player of the year.
+In his sophomore season at LSU, he had a fantastic season and was named to the Watch List for the Gregg Olson Award as the breakout player of the year.
 He was chosen by the Cape Cod League for summer ball in 2014 where he led his team in hits and the league in stolen bases and was named an All-Star.
 He had 21 stolen bases in just 44 games.
 His team won the Cape Cod League that year, and Stevenson was instantly on every MLB team’s scouting radar.

 Stevenson was a force in the SEC going into his junior season at LSU as he batted .348 in 2015 which was just behind Kade Scivicque for the team lead.
 That LSU team was stacked, and 9 of their position players from that 2015 team would get drafted in either 2015 or 2016.
 Alex Bregman led all the position players as the best in the country as he got picked second overall by the Houston Astros.
 LSU was #1 in the country for three-quarters of that 2015 season, and they led the country in wins that year.
 Andy Cannizaro was the new LSU hitting coach that season.